 The Next Steps

-If you still have questions regarding waiver of services or beginning the service of process step in your Texas divorce, please call our office to set up your FREE 30-minute consultation with an attorney.
+If you still have questions regarding waiver of services or beginning the assistance of a process step in your Texas divorce, please call our office to set up your FREE 30-minute consultation with an attorney.
 Our dedicated experts will let you know what you should do during this stressful time in your life.